Full participation in society is the top goal in Sweden’s disability policy.

 Having the possibility to travel without hindrance is of vital importance to people with disabilities.
 All citizens must be able to work, study and take part in community activities on equal terms.

-To this end, the Swedish government has instructed the country’s municipalities to initiate moves to make facilities such as bus and tram stops more accessible, which is all part of the Public Transportation Act (link in Swedish).
+To this end, the Swedish government has instructed the country’s municipalities to initiate moves to make facilities such as bus and tram stops more accessible, which is all part of the Public Transport Act (link in Swedish).

 Finding a job